 Daryl Porter, Chief Technology Officer

 Prior to Clinipace Worldwide, Daryl spent 18 years at Oracle Corporation and held several executive level positions in both enterprise product development and enterprise support services.
-Daryl spent most of his career at Oracle in the Database Tools Division as a programmer, Manager and Vice President where he managed teams from ranging from 3 to 300 with commensurate responsibilities around strategic direction, operational execution, budget and performance.
+Daryl spent most of his career at Oracle in the Database Tools Division as a programmer, manager and vice president where he managed teams ranging from 3 to 300 with commensurate responsibilities around strategic direction, operational execution, budget, and performance.

-Daryl concluded his tenure at Oracle as the Vice President in Advanced Support Services where he was responsible for streamlining software life cycle services for global, distributed teams of over 10,000 software professionals in 5 countries; architectural assessments for Fortune 100 Customers in Health care, Government, Financial & Telecomm industries to accelerate the adoption of GRID computing & LINUX; and was appointed to manage the Oracle-Red Hat relationship as the Oracle OnDemand Service Executive.
+Daryl concluded his tenure at Oracle as the Vice President of Advanced Support Services.
+He was responsible for streamlining software life cycle services for global teams of over 10,000 software professionals in five countries and conducting architectural assessments for Fortune 100 Customers in the healthcare, government, financial and telecomm industries to accelerate the adoption of GRID computing and LINUX.
+He also managed the Oracle-Red Hat relationship as the Oracle OnDemand Service Executive.
 Additionally, he was an integral member of the M&A technical team tasked with conducting due diligence on Oracle’s acquisitions of Siebel and PeopleSoft.

-Daryl holds an MSE in Computer Science from Princeton University, a BS in Mathematical Sciences from the University of North Carolina at Chapel Hill, and is a member of Phi Beta Kappa.
+Daryl holds an Master of Science in Engineering (MSE) in Computer Science from Princeton University, a Bachelor of Science in Mathematical Sciences from the University of North Carolina at Chapel Hill, and is a member of Phi Beta Kappa.

 Mark Harvill, Chief Operating Officer

-Mark leads the company’s global clinical service delivery organization, including clinical operations (project management & monitoring), global central services (biostatistics, site management & data management), and pharmacovigilance & patient safety management.
+Mark leads the company’s global clinical service delivery organization, including clinical operations (project management and monitoring), global central services (biostatistics, site management & data management), and pharmacovigilance and patient safety management.

-Mark joins Clinipace Worldwide through it’s acquisition of Paragon Biomedical.
-Mark joined Paragon in 2006, and has 20+ years of CRO management experience.
+Mark joined Clinipace Worldwide through its acquisition of Paragon Biomedical.
+Mark joined Paragon in 2006 and has 20+ years of CRO management experience.